 Mining Production in South Africa averaged 0 percent from 1981 until 2022, reaching an all time high of 119.60 percent in April of 2021 and a record low of -50.60 percent in April of 2020.
 This page provides - South Africa Mining Production- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 South Africa Mining Production - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.

-Mining Production in South Africa is expected to be 0.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Mining Production in South Africa to stand at -1.84 in 12 months time.
-In the long-term, the South Africa Mining Production is projected to trend around 1.20 percent in 2020, according to our econometric models.
+Mining Production in South Africa is expected to be -6.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the South Africa Mining Production is projected to trend around 2.30 percent in 2023 and 3.00 percent in 2024, according to our econometric models.